Bianca-Aguglia/NMC_webdev/README.md

-# NMC_webdev_mini_projects
+# NMC webdev

----
-A collection of mini projects I work on while learning web development.
+A collection of notes I take, projects I work on, and resources I find while learning web development.

+### Goal
+The goal is to build the starting web apps for:
+- TDIH (this day in history)
+- LHOWW (learn how the world works)
+- HBS (home-based scientist)
+- BRFP (books read by famous people)
+- EBBI

+### Plan
+Start with the web dev tutorials from https://developer.mozilla.org/en-US/.
+ETF: 04/25/21.